debrief/pepys-import/docs/snapshot_merge.rst

 Example workflow
 ----------------

-1. A Pepys installation is set up at the analysis headquarters, with a Postgres database containing significant volumes of data.
+1. A Pepys installation is use at an analysis facility, with a Master Postgres database containing significant volumes of data.

-2. An analyst is deployed on a ship, and needs to be able to perform analysis of data using Pepys while on-board, without any connection to the analysis headquarters.
+2. An analyst is to be deployed offsite, and needs to be able to perform analysis of data using Pepys, but without any connection to the Master database.

-3. A snapshot is created before the analyst leaves, containing reference and metadata from the analysis headquarters database.
+3. A snapshot is created before the analyst departs, containing reference and metadata from the Master database.
+Since this snapshot contains the reference & metadata, any new data added will be consistent with that in the Master.

-4. This snapshot is copied to a laptop for the analyst to take on-board ship, and Pepys is set up on that laptop to connect to this snapshot database.
+4. This snapshot is copied to a laptop for the analyst to taken offsite, and Pepys is configured on that laptop to connect to this snapshot database.

-5. While on-board the ship, the analysis imports new datafiles to Pepys, and creates new metadata and reference entries such as Platforms, Sensors and Platform Types.
+5. While offsite, the analysis imports new datafiles to Pepys, and creates new metadata and reference entries such as Platforms, Sensors and Platform Types.

-6. The analyst returns from the ship to the analysis headquarters, and uses the merge functionality to bring all of the data from their database into the main headquarters database.
+6. The analyst returns from the offsite deployment, and uses the merge functionality to bring all of the data from their database into the Master database.